dns-mcdaid/Sungear/README.md

 * [Jade](http://jade-lang.com/): Template engine used for Node apps.
 * [jQuery](https://jquery.com/): Necessary for Bootstrap and manipulating Javascript Objects.
 * [Bootstrap](http://getbootstrap.com/): Grid System responsible for our entire UI looking somewhat easy on the eyes.

+## Running Locally

+To run SunGear locally, you'll need [Node.js](https://nodejs.org/en/) installed, then install [Browserify](http://browserify.org/) via the following command:

+`npm install -g browserify`

+With Node and Browserify, navigate to the SunGear project folder and run:

+`npm install`

+This may take a minute or two to set up all SunGear dependencies, but once complete you'll only have one more step to go.

+`browserify public/javascripts/main.js -o public/javascripts/out.js -d`

+This will compress all client-side SunGear files into a file called `out.js`, which handles the work from here.
+At this point, run

+`npm start`

+and navigate to `localhost:3000` to test SunGear with fake data (at this time, the data is taken from George R.R.
+Martin's _Game of Thrones_.